DustinTheAsian/List.HTML/README.md

 # List.HTML
-Learning or doing some list?,i got you i also put other things there like <strong> and <u>.
+Learning or doing some list?,i got you i also put other things there like "strong" and "u",you can see that on the last list.